stud131/docs-monaca/content/reference/third_party_phonegap/barcode_scanner.en.md

 {{<note>}}
 BarcodeScanner Plugin (the built-in plugin on Monaca Cloud IDE) can't be used with Android version 6 or higher and it may also not work with Cordova 6.5 projects for iOS platform.
-In this case, please use {{<link href="https://github.com/phonegap/phonegap-plugin-barcodescanner" title="the external PhoneGap Plugin BarcodeScanner">}}.
+In this case, please use the {{<link href="https://docs.monaca.io/en/reference/third_party_phonegap/phonegap_plugin_barcodescanner/" title="PhoneGap BarcodeScanner Plugin">}}.
-In order to import this plugin, you need to subscribe to a valid plan.
-Please refer to {{<link href="https://monaca.mobi/en/pricing" title="Monaca Subscription Plans">}}.
 {{</note>}}

 ## Enable Plugin in Monaca